Frequently Asked Questions (FAQ)

 [section=How Do I Make an Appointment?]To explore the different types of appointments, please visit the Schedule An Appointment tab for more information.
 Otherwise, appointments are make through Handshake, which appears as WolfLink in the Western Oregon University Portal.
 From there, go to the Appointments section and set up your appointment!
 If you are having difficulties setting up an appointment, stop by the Service Learning and Career Development Center or email the PCAs at firstname.lastname@example.org for assistance. [endsection]

 [section=How Do I Access My Work Study Funds?]Work study funds are allocated to students who are eligible for the Work Study Program, and can only be accessed through a work study job.
 Instead of a typical salary from employers, students are instead paid through Work study funds.
 These positions are competitive.
 Typically found on Wolflink, these jobs fill up quickly.
 If you are wondering why you do not have work study or have any questions regarding the distribution of work study, please call the Financial Aid office at 1-877-877-1593.[endsection]

 Don’t See Your Question On Here?

-For all other questions, contact the Peer Career Advisors at firstname.lastname@example.org, and they will find an answer to your question!
+For all other questions, contact the Peer Career Advisors via the contact form below!